Black Bristol PGCE Scholarship Programme

-The School of Education will be allocated four Initial Teacher Education (PGCE) scholarships annually, across the next 4 years of the programme, with a total of 16 Scholarships to be funded overall.
-The first Scholarships will be awarded in January 2021.
+The School of Education are allocating four Initial Teacher Education (PGCE) scholarships annually, across the next 3 years of the programme, with a total of 16 Scholarships to be funded overall.

 University of Bristol's commitment to creating a diverse and inclusive community

 At the launch of the scholarship programme, Professor Judith Squires, Provost, and Deputy Vice-Chancellor said: “I am thrilled to be launching this new Black Bristol Scholarships Programme.
 We are determined to create a diverse and inclusive university community and recognise that positive support is needed to address the historical under-representation of Black and Black-heritage students in particular.